digidub/curriculum/javascript/react-js/inputs-and-lists.md

 If you feel uneasy about what we've learned so far, go back and review the concepts of `state` and `props` from the previous lessons.

 ### Learning Outcomes
+By the end of this lesson, you should be able to:

-- Understanding how to render lists in React
+- Explain how to render lists in React
-- Understanding how to handle input fields and forms in React.
+- Explain how to handle input fields and forms in React

 ### Assignment